ibm-mas-manage/sno/docs/index.md

 ```
 $ oc edit configs.imageregistry/cluster
 ```
 Check if the `image-storage-registry` PVC is bound.
-If it is in pending status, please follow the steps in `Troubleshooting` section before installing MAS and Manage.
+If it is in pending status, please follow the steps in "Troubleshooting" section before installing MAS and Manage.

 ## MAS and Manage Installation